 Mr Benn may have good reason to dress up in costume this year, because 2021 marks 50 years since the bowler-hatted British businessman’s adventures in a fancy-dress shop first aired on TV in 1971.

 The now celebrated antics of Mr Benn were first introduced in a series of children’s books in 1967, followed by an animated TV series shown on the BBC from 1971.
 It was written by David McKee who also did the visuals (with Ian Lawless) and was narrated on TV by Ray Brooks.
-The animated adventures are sandwiched between an enormously catchy theme tune credited to Don Warren.

 I fondly remember Mr Benn from my youth, but I am surprised to find out how few episodes were aired.
-It was shown until the year 2000 following its initial run from 1971 and 1972, and it seemed there were so many episodes.
+It was shown until the year 2000 following its initial run from 1971 and 1972, and it seemed there were so many adventures.
 But there were just 13 short episodes repeated over and over again for nearly 30 years.
 A fourteenth episode was made in 2005.

 In 2001, thirty years after first being shown on TV, the original 13 episodes were voted the sixth most popular children’s television programme in the UK.